HASKI-RAK/theme_haskiminimal/README.md

 Moodle Theme based on Boost to show a minimal view of Moodle on the HASKI site.
 Additionally adds Zoom Buttons to H5P-Activities.

+## Use ##

+Moodle URL must contain haski=true variable to show the Page without navigation elements.

 ## Installing via uploaded ZIP file ##

 1. Log in to your Moodle site as an admin and go to _Site administration >